Thunder on Sycamore Street: Production

-The drama was produced in ATN 7 Studio "A" at its Television Centre, Epping.
+The drama was produced in ATN 7 Studio 'A' at its Television Centre in Epping.
 This studio is the largest production studio for TV in Australia.
 The major set, representing the exteriors of three homes, covered 2,000 square feet.
-It was the largest single set ever installed at the ATN studios, and ATN production executives said it was the biggest single set ever made for Australian "live" TV.
+It was the largest single set ever installed at the ATN studios, and ATN production executives said it was the biggest single set ever made for Australian live TV.
 A further 600 feet was allowed for the roadway and for camera movement.
-As all three houses in which the action of the play was set were identical, a second basic set was used.
-This covered about 500 additional feet of studio space.
+As all three houses in which the action of the play was set were identical, a second basic set was used, covering about 500 additional feet of studio space.

 It was one of the last appearances of Muriel Steinbeck.

 The play had been performed on Australian radio in 1959.

 Reception

-The TV critic for the Sydney Morning Herald said the production "gave audiences something to think about" and was "careful enough, although evidences of pinch-pennyism were apparent...
+The TV critic for The Sydney Morning Herald said the production "gave audiences something to think about" and was "careful enough, although evidences of pinch-pennyism were apparent...
 Frank Waters... stood head and shoulders over a comparatively indifferent cast."